FallDownTheSystem/modern-js/src/pages/new-es-features.md

 };
 ```

-In modern JavaScript we have the `class` keyword, which is syntactic sugar for the same prototypical behavior, but makes it much easier to deal with classes.
+In modern JavaScript, we have the `class` keyword, which is syntactic sugar for the same prototypical behavior but makes it much easier to deal with classes.

 To declare a class, you use the `class` keyword with the name of the class: